 In fact, according to CNBC, Ford is investing $1 billion to add more to their plants currently based in Chicago.
 Of course, while this will also lead to new jobs, these imposing constructions themselves may cause a wave of influence in the surrounding area, which can be an interesting adjustment for real estate agents who work there.

 Even as the world continues to prioritize convenience as people move more of their lives to the online space, physical spaces are still very much necessary to support the kind of research, development, and growth in technology that we love so much.

-In terms of real estate, this can mean a lot of different things, but ultimately, even as housing construction goes down, commercial real estate will continue to rise at an alarming rate, and on an impressive scale.
-While there are benefits to this – more discoveries, more jobs, more support for the sciences – it’s important for real estate agents consider all the possible repercussions.
+In terms of real estate, this can mean a lot of different things, but ultimately, even as housing construction goes down, commercial real estate will continue to rise at an alarming rate, and on impressive scales.
+While there are benefits to this – more discoveries, more jobs, more support for the sciences – it’s important for real estate agents to consider all the possible repercussions.